 Ella is currently based on the Gold Coast, Aus.

 Ella was only 17 years old when she won the Best Guitarist title at the Bluesfest Busking Comp last year, beating many seasoned and respected musicians in the competition.

-Since the award Ella has appeared at the Sydney Opera House, performing at the All About Women Festival and at the Byron Bay Guitar Festival alongside greats such as Phil Emmanuel, Fiona Boyes, Jeff Lang and newcomers Tash Wolf and Josh Needs.
-She has also played at Illawarra Folk Festival, Peak Festival, Tablelands Folk Festival, Buskers By The Creek, Marrickville Festival, Newtown Festival, and was a headline act for Bastille Festival 2017 and 2018 at Sydney’s Circular Quay.
+Since the award Ella has appeared at the Sydney Opera House performing at the All About Women Festival, and at the Byron Bay Guitar Festival alongside greats such as Phil Emmanuel, Fiona Boyes, and Jeff Lang.
+She has also played National Folk Festival, Illawarra Folk Festival, Peak Festival, Tablelands Folk Festival, Buskers By The Creek, Marrickville Festival, Newtown Festival, and was a headline act for Bastille Festival 2017 and 2018 at Sydney’s Circular Quay.

 "Performing onstage at All About Women Festival was 18-yo singer songwriter Ella Belfanti who's gonna be the next big thing!" - Yumi Stynes

 “When you can catch Ella at a festival or event, do it!” - Illawarra Folk Festival

 “Ella Belfanti, uses a fantastic percussive strumming style on the acoustic, using the body of the guitar like a drum in between laying down the chords… a powerful voice” - Wazinator Stomp Box